jaxgardner/startup/README.md

  - Consistently stores the username in a cookie
  - Deletes cookie when logging out
  - Shows username and connects saved activities list to user
+ - Can't access the main page unless you're logged in.